 are The adventurous locations with plenty of challenges and even opportunities to see something few westerners ever will.
 It is even possible a new species of plant or creature may be found, although it is unlikely many would realise.

 Fossil hunting on a beach or quarry is a modern form of exploration.
 Split open a rock, and it is possible that something human eyes have never seen is revealed.
 That is true discovery and if it that isn’t exciting enough then I suggest checking your pulse!

 The World is fall of small discoveries, a few are large ones, some will be personal others genuinely new which nobody else has experienced but without exception they are discoveries.

 “Help me finish this post”

 This post is not really finished; it is only part way through and there is much still to discuss.
-I want to hear your ideas and experiences regarding modern day exploration and discovery.
+I want to hear your ideas and experiences about modern-day exploration and discovery.

 Please add your comments, what are your perceptions and who has or does inspire you, modern and past adventurers?
-Help me finish this post, your input is important, you all will have personal insights and experiences which will benefit other readers.
+Help me finish this post, your comments are important, you all have personal insights and experiences which will benefit other readers.

 I am looking forward to reading your comments and using them to finish this post.